yalmip/yalmip.github.io/_posts/2016-09-22-debugginginfeasible.md

 optimize(Model) % fail!
 ````

-Hene, all you know now is that the last set of constraints turns the whole model infeasible, but that does not mean that it is the sole reason.
+Hene, all you know now is that the last set of constraints turns the whole model infeasible, but that does not mean that there is an error in that single constraint.
 Indeed, we can check it individually, and see that it is feasible.

 ````matlab
 optimize(ObjectiveConstraints) % works
 ````

-Instead, we move that block of onstraints to the top, and perform the procedure again
+Instead, we move that block of constraints to the top, and perform the procedure again

 ````matlab
 Model = [];